 by Benjamin Minch, Staff Writer

-Newry, Maine was where we stayed and had a gigantic house: three stories high.
+Newry, Maine was where we stayed and had a gigantic house, three stories high.
 This house had a pool gaming area, an actual pool, five decks, a loft and even two kitchens.
-My 15 cousins and Aunts/Uncles and I stayed in this cabin for a full week.
-To pass the time, we played lots of board games such as Pandemic, Machi Koro, Exploding Kittens and Hearts.
+My 15 cousins, aunts/uncles and I stayed in this cabin for a full week.
+To pass time, we played lots of board games such as Pandemic, Machi Koro, Exploding Kittens and Hearts.

 The food we ate in Maine was fantastic!
 The first night we had this flatbread pizza that was made right in front of our table.
 We also went out for dinner and I got Buffalo Chicken Mac and Cheese, which is amazing if you’ve never had it.
 We were in Maine, so of course we had lobster one night as well.

 A few days into the trip is when the intensity level started to rise.
 On Wednesday, we went to Attitash mountain to go mountain biking.
 If any of you is considering doing the same, I will warn you, it is very difficult.
 I felt like I was going to die at every turn.
 It was fun at some parts, but the steep bumpy and unpredictable slopes made it super dangerous.
 I flipped off my bike at least three times and ran into various rocks and trees on the path.
 The best part though, was seeing a wild turkey while going downhill.